 I CANNOT accept defeat…

 His scent had long vanished from the white jacket that now adorned her shoulders, draped over her own uniform with sleeves hung loosely to each side.
+It was the jacket that he had promised to return for and wear in the victory parade.
+Now, this mundane article of clothing symbolized everything that she lived and fought for — the purpose behind her very existence in this war.

 “There’s no way to turn this around,” Lydia heard another shaky voice behind her.